 Native vs. Responsive Apps: Which one you should choose?

 The number of businesses that have realized the importance of having a business app used on mobile devices (smartphones and tablets) is increasing every year.
 If you are a business owner interested in getting the most from the millions of mobile users out there, you should know that there are basically two types of apps you can invest in – native and responsive apps.
-To understand which option is better, you must learn more about their differences and their pros and cons.
+To understand which option is better in the debate of native vs responsive app, you must learn more about their differences and their pros and cons.

 Native apps are typically downloading from Application stores like App Store (iOS) and Google Play Store (Android).
 Each native app comes with a distinctive icon that users should tap to launch.